 There are several differences between the behavior of the two creatures.
 However, both creatures are nuisance pests.

 Centipedes are carnivores.
 They have venom and bite their prey, which is how centipedes inject prey with the venom.
 Although the toxin is not lethal to humans, it is dangerous.
 Some centipedes have potent venom that causes severe pain in human victims.
-While Tyler isn't home to deadly centipedes, it does have centipedes that could hurt you or your family.
+While Texas isn't home to deadly centipedes, it does have centipedes that could hurt you or your family.

 Millipedes don't have venom and are relatively harmless.
 However, you may experience skin irritation if you pick up a millipede.
 They feed on decaying organic matter, so they are essential to the decomposition process.